-From the centre of Alba di Canazei the cableway takes skiers up to Ciampac in very few minutes.
+From the centre of Alba di Canazei the new cableway "D-Line" takes skiers up to Ciampac in very few minutes.
 Ciampac is a natural viewpoint over the mountain groups of Sassolungo, Sella and Marmolada, the so called "Queen of the Dolomites".
 The "Ciampac" is one of the most famous and exciting black slopesof Val di Fassa.
 It has been recently enlarged and improved becoming accessible also to less skilled skiers.
 It is a very technical run, about 2,8 km long and having an altitude drop of 660 m.
 It is definitely a sheer drop, starting from the hollow of Ciampac and descending to the village, dominated by the impressive Colac and by the volcanic Crepa Neigra.
 Skiers can quickly glide along the pistes of Panorama Ski Tour leading to Pozza-Buffaure ski area.
 The tour offers the opportunity of skiing along many different slopes within Val di Fassa, starting from Vigo.
-Thanks to the new lift connecting Alba to Col dei Rossi, you can ski from Ciampac further to Belvedere, Col Rodella and enter the amazing Sellaronda, the most famous ski carousel of Dolomiti Superski.
+Thanks to the lift connecting Alba to Col dei Rossi, you can ski from Ciampac further to Belvedere, Col Rodella and enter the amazing Sellaronda, the most famous ski carousel of Dolomiti Superski.

 Ciampac is a very sunny ski resort and has a well-equipped baby park, for this reason it is the ideal place for families and for children, skiers and non-skiers.

 Ski deposit at the Alba-Ciampac downstream station, against payment.

 Skiing safety: the for skiers on the slopes of Val di Fassa.